 Toy Museum & 5D Cinema

-The first floor holds the figurines and larger statues of superheroes and many animation film characters.
+Open from 9am to 6pm, the first floor of this space holds figurines and larger statues of various superheroes and animated film characters.

 Read more: Top 21 Penang Museum To Pop Into (Especially Items 8 & 13)

 14. Love Lock

 As cheesy as it sounds, you can leave a lock at this fence as a romantic gesture of affection for your loved ones!